• Skip to main content

 • Summary

-Let me start with the definition and meanings of “senaka”.
+Let me start with the definition and meaning of “senaka”.

-• senaka – 背中 (せなか) : a noun meaning ‘back of the body’ or ‘dorsum’ in Japanese.
+• senaka – 背中 (せなか) : a noun meaning ‘back of the body’ in Japanese.

-The kanji expression of “senaka” consists of the following two characters:
+The kanji expression of “senaka” consists of the following two kanji characters:

 • 背 : a kanji character used to mean ‘dorsum’ or ‘height’ in Japanese.

-• 中 : a kanji character often used as a prefix or suffix to add the meaning of ‘center’ to the words used together.
+• 中 : a kanji character often used to add the meaning of ‘center’.

-From these two kanji characters, we can understand that “senaka” literally means ‘the center of the back side of the body’ in Japanese.
-This literal interpretation is more or less in line with the meanings.
+From these two kanji characters, we can understand that the formed noun literally means ‘the center of the back side of the body’ in Japanese.
+This literal interpretation is more or less in line with the actual meaning.

 Example #1: how to say “back” in Japanese